redox-os/ralloc/README.md

 ## A note on its state.

-It fully works, although it is relatively slow, since it haven't been optimized yet.
+It fully works, although it is somewhat slower than jemalloc, since it haven't been optimized yet.

 I consider the state of the code quality very good.